Amazon Echo Plus 2nd Generation Review: The best-sounding Alexa speaker

 This is a solid speaker for your smart home, with a Zigbee hub that lets you connect to more

 Amazon's Echo Plus is the smart speaker with muscle that turned the Alexa device into more of a control center than the original Echo.
 Along with Alexa's connections and controls, the Echo Plus also linked directly to a number of other smart devices through Zigbee, a separate wireless platform.
 Normally, these devices — like Sengled light bulbs — needed another item called a hub, which would act as a translator of sorts, speaking with the light bulb through Zigbee and then with Alexa.
 The Echo Plus was designed to toss the hub, and do all the speaking on its own.
 That was the plan.
-While the Echo Plus is a superior speaker than any other Echo device, we found as an all-in-one controller for your home there's still some tinkering to do.
+While the Echo Plus is a superior speaker to any other Echo device, we found as an all-in-one controller for your home there's still some tinkering to do.

 Meet the Echo Plus

-Amazon launched the second generation of the Echo Plus in 2018, which expanded the features of its first version by including a temperature sensor, giving it a fabric cover and adding a better woofer and tweeter.
-It's rare for the average listener to pick up on the difference between a 3" and a 2.5" woofer — but the sound on this second generation Echo Plus is solid.
-We never felt cheated, music never sounded tinny, and there was a deep bass emanating throughout the kitchen when we played music through the speaker.
+Amazon launched the second generation of the Echo Plus in 2018, which expanded the features of its first version by including a temperature sensor, giving it a fabric cover, and adding a better woofer and tweeter.
+It's rare for the average listener to pick up on the difference between a 3" and a 2.5" woofer — but the sound on this second-generation Echo Plus is solid.
+We never felt cheated, the music never sounded tinny, and there was a deep bass emanating throughout the kitchen when we played music through the speaker.
 On that front, the second generation scored a win.